phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

-(11) If your class has responsibilty for one or more fields in nested options, those fields should be omitted so that
+(11) If your class has responsibility for one or more fields in nested options, those fields should be omitted so that
 they cannot be provided by the caller.
 There are 2 patterns for accomplishing this.

 The first pattern omits the fields from `SelfOptions`.
 Then, when the subcomponent is instantiated, `combineOptions` is